grafana/grafana/docs/sources/enterprise/access-control-refactor/custom-role-actions-scopes.md

 # Role-based access control permissions actions and scopes

 A permission is an action and a scope.
-When creating a fine-grained access control, consider what specific action a user should be allowed to perform, and on what resources (its scope).

-To grant permissions to a user, you create a built-in role assignment to map a role to a built-in role.
-A built-in role assignment _modifies_ to one of the existing built-in roles in Grafana (Viewer, Editor, Admin).
-For more information, refer to [Built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).
+When creating an RBAC, consider the actions can perform and on which resources.

-To learn more about which permissions are used for which resources, refer to [Resources with fine-grained permissions]({{< relref "./_index.md#resources-with-fine-grained-permissions" >}}).
+To learn more about which permissions are used for which resources, refer to [Resources with RBAC permissions]({{< relref "./about-rbac.md#resources-with-rbac-permissions" >}}).

 action
-: The specific action on a resource defines what a user is allowed to perform if they have permission with the relevant action assigned to it.
+: The action on a resource defines what a user is allowed to perform if they have permission with the relevant action assigned to it.

 scope
 : The scope describes where an action can be performed, such as reading a specific user profile.
 In such case, a permission is associated with the scope `users:<userId>` to the relevant role.